mozilla-services/mozilla-pipeline-schemas/README.md

   do not receive a response within a few business days (or your request is urgent), please followup in the
   [#fx-metrics slack channel](https://mozilla.slack.com/messages/fx-metrics/).
+* If your PR is associated with a bugzilla bug, please title it `Bug XXX - Description of change`, that way the [Bugzilla PR Linker](https://github.com/mozilla/github-bugzilla-pr-linker) will automatically add an attachment with your PR to bugzilla, for future reference.

 ### Notes